It's time for an update

 • Reduce energy bills

-Heat pumps generate most of the energy that they require from the environment around them, making them cost efficient option that can reduce running costs and energy bills.
+Heat pumps generate the majority of their thermal energy from the surrounding environment, making them a cost-efficient heating solution that can reduce household running costs and energy bills.

 • Government incentives